Arkansas' hospitals filling up with unvaccinated adults and children - KRDO

 Protecting children too young to get vaccinated

-With more students returning to school — and those under age 12 not yet able to get vaccinated — parents may want to consider wearing masks at home, Collins said.
+With those under age 12 not yet able to get vaccinated, parents may want to consider wearing masks at home, Collins said.
+He later took to Twitter to clarify his comments, saying there’s no need to mask at home, but “parents who live in communities with high COVID transmission rates should mask when out in public indoor settings to minimize risks to their unvaccinated kids.”

 “It’s clear that this variant is capable of causing serious illness in children.
 You have heard those stories coming out of Louisiana pediatric ICU’s where there are kids as young as a few months old who are sick from this,” the director of the National Institutes of Health said.